Italian philosophy: Humanism

 Renaissance Humanism was a European intellectual movement that was a crucial component of the Renaissance, beginning in Florence in the latter half of the 14th century, and affected most of Italy.
 The humanist movement developed from the rediscovery by European scholars of Latin literary and Greek literary texts.
 Initially, a humanist was simply a scholar or teacher of Latin literature.
 By the mid-15th century humanism described a curriculum – the studia humanitatis – consisting of grammar, rhetoric, moral philosophy, poetry, and history as studied via Latin and Greek literary authors.

 Humanism offered the necessary intellectual and philological tools for the first critical analysis of texts.
 An early triumph of textual criticism by Lorenzo Valla revealed the Donation of Constantine to be an early medieval forgery produced in the Curia.
 This textual criticism created sharper controversy when Erasmus followed Valla in criticizing the accuracy of the Vulgate translation of the New Testament, and promoting readings from the original Greek manuscripts of the New Testament.

 Italian Renaissance humanists believed that the liberal arts (art, music, grammar, rhetoric, oratory, history, poetry, using classical texts, and the studies of all of the above) should be practiced by all levels of "richness".
 They also approved of self, human worth and individual dignity.

 They hold the belief that everything in life has a determinate nature, but man's privilege is to be able to choose his own path.
 Pico della Mirandola wrote the following concerning the creation of the universe and man's place in it:

+Italian culture produced the great Renaissance commentators on Aristotle's Poetics.
+Giorgio Valla's 1498 Latin translation of Aristotle's text (the first to be published) was included with the 1508 Aldine printing of the Greek original as part of an anthology of Rhetores graeci.
+There followed an ever-expanding corpus of texts on poetics in the later fifteenth century and throughout the sixteenth, a phenomenon that began in Italy and spread to Spain, England, and France.
+Among the most important Renaissance works on poetics are Marco Girolamo Vida's De arte poetica (1527), Gian Giorgio Trissino's La Poetica (1529, expanded edition 1563) and Paolo Beni's commentary on Aristotle's Poetics (1613).
+By the early decades of the sixteenth century, Italian versions of Aristotle's Poetics appeared, culminating in Lodovico Castelvetro's editions of 1570 and 1576.
+In the baroque period Emanuele Tesauro, with his Cannocchiale aristotelico, re-presented to the world of post-Galilean physics Aristotle's poetic theories as the sole key to approaching the human sciences.